forcedotcom/salesforcedx-vscode/docs/publishing.md

    it to the Visual Studio Code Marketplace.

 It's **crucial** that you publish the .vsix that you had before so that the SHA256 match.
-If you were to repackage, the SHA256 woudl be different.
+If you were to repackage, the SHA256 would be different.

 # Tips